Block and Brace: Best Practices To Secure Cargo on Trailers

 FMCSA regulations dictate that cargo be secured at regular intervals (5’ to 10’ depending on its weight) with appropriate straps.
 Since this limits lateral and vertical movement, strapping down a load can be seen as a form of both blocking and bracing.

-Depending on the shape of the cargo, they also require wedges, cradles, and other forms of braces or blocks to minimize movement.
+Depending on the shape of the cargo, it may also require wedges, cradles, and other movement-limiting implements.
 This rule mostly applies to cargo that is likely to roll in transit, such as pipes or drums.

 How to Load, Block, and Brace an Ocean Container

 Transportation via cargo liners and trains are two of the most common methods of intermodal transportation, and the practice of block and brace is key here as well.
-Containers moving side to side on a cargo vessel or train can have catastrophic consequences.
+Containers moving side to side on a cargo vessel or train can damage or destroy cargo.

 To block and brace a container properly, keep these three elements in mind.

-• Lateral void fillers: Once weight is distributed evenly, dunnage should be used to fill in lateral gaps.
-This reduces side-to-side movement.
+• Lateral Void Fillers: Once weight is distributed evenly, dunnage should be used to fill in lateral gaps and reduce side-to-side movement.

 How USA Truckload Shipping Can Help